Call of Duty: Black Ops — Cold War multiplayer will be frenetic

 Activision revealed the multiplayer gameplay for Call of Duty: Black Ops — Cold War today.
 This is new installment of the franchise that has sold more than 300 million copies across 17 years.
 And this year’s multiplayer will be as frenetic as ever.

-I played Cold War’s multiplayer during a recent online press event that publisher Activision and game studios Treyarch and Raven Software hosted.
+I played Cold War’s multiplayer during a recent online press event hosted by publisher Activision and game studios Treyarch and Raven Software.
 And Activision also revealed the details in a stream on Twitch.
 In my preview session, the action was nonstop, and I enjoyed venturing to new places for some fast first-person shooter combat.

 I got a complete download on the facts around multiplayer and its various maps and modes as well.
 Cold War’s single-player campaign will follow the pursuit of Soviet spy Perseus and involve both hot action and stealth combat.
 The multiplayer modes that I played were all based on hot action, though the missions fit under the description of Black Ops’ signature “deniable operations,” or battles the public is not supposed to know about.
 I don’t know yet how the multiplayer maps fit with the single-player campaign, but multiplayer and single-player follow the same narrative theme.